 Alongside the required ballet classes there is an array of extracurricular classes that students can choose from to expand training and increase versatility.
 These include Youth Jazz, Youth Hip Hop, Youth Contemporary, Youth Sampler and Youth Ballet.

 Ballet 1 (Ages 7+) is a stepping stone between the classes in the Children’s Division and the more formalized class structure within our Preparatory Division.
-In 1 hour class sessions, students will learn exercises at Barre and in Center Practice that begin to train the musculature and prepare the young dancer for methodical ballet training to follow.
+Students can either attend 1x per week in a 1.5 hour session or 2x per week in a 1.25 hour session.
+Students will learn exercises at Barre and in Center Practice that begin to train the musculature and prepare the young dancer for methodical ballet training to follow.

 Ballet 2 is a continuation of Ballet 1 with increased focus on the principles of placement, alignment and turnout.
 Classes are 1.5 hour in length with equal division between Barre and Center Practice.
 Exercises remain simple as students work on refinement as well as learning the proper French terminology related to the dance form.
 Ballet 2 (session 1 only) will contain a .5 hour jazz segment for students interested in being introduced to the high energy form of jazz.